Researchers do not know the exact cause of LAM or why it mainly affects women, but they believe genes and the female hormone estrogen play a role.

 - Building on past NIH-sponsored research on sirolimus (rapamycin) as a treatment for LAM.
 In 2011, the NIH funded Multicenter International LAM Efficacy of Sirolimus (MILES) trial published key findings.
 NHLBI researchers supported the MILES trial, which showed sirolimus to be a safe and effective treatment for LAM.
 Read about how NHLBI continues to perform and fund research on sirolimus as a treatment of LAM.
 Read the NIH Media Availability: Sirolimus Therapy Alleviates Symptoms of Lung Disease LAM or Lessons from the MILES trial to learn about the NIH-supported scientific discovery that led to the current use of sirolimus to treat LAM.

 - Trans-NIH funding of the Rare Lung Diseases Consortium (RLDC).
-NHLBI co-funds some RLDC activities with NIH’s the National Center for Advancing Translational Science (NCATS).
+NHLBI co-funds some RLDC activities with NIH’s National Center for Advancing Translational Sciences (NCATS).
 Through funding the RLDC, NHLBI is supporting new clinical trials for LAM.
 Learn more about the RLDC, including its role with the Rare Lung Disease-Clinic Network and the annual international LAM research conferences it helps organize.

 Learn about some of the research contributions we have made over the years to help improve clinical care and increased the life expectancy for people LAM.